Breathing and Stress

 Learning to Breathe Easy for Stress Relief

 Have you ever just sat and listened to yourself breathe?
 Did you know that breath channels energy and vitality?
-Have you ever noticed that when you are stressed or anxious your breathing is shallow?
+Have you ever noticed the connection between breathing and stress, and that when you are stressed or anxious your breathing is shallow?
 How about when you are relaxed and carefree?
 Have you noticed your breathing is deep and full when you are free of stress and anxiety?

 According to posture expert Dr. Steven Weiniger, “Diaphragmatic breathing is also called breathing from the belly.
 A good, deep, cleansing breath should originate from the belly – not the chest.

 Place a hand on your belly and the other on your chest.
 Take a deep breath in.
 The hand on your belly should rise as your diaphragm fills with air.
 The hand on your chest should stay still.
 If you feel the hand on your chest rise with each breath- you have work to do!
 Chest breathing means shallow breathing and leads to stress, shortness of breath, dizziness and a higher level of anxiety.
 Learning to breathe correctly is an integral part of the Strong Posture program.”

 Knowing how to relax and neutralize stress is one of the keys to being happy.

 When we breathe deeply, fully and completely we counteract the stresses of modern life and calm our mind and spirit.
 Breathing not only oxygenates the body’s 100 trillion cells, it also releases carbon dioxide waste material from each cell.